MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

         Get-Command -Module MicrosoftTeams
         ```

-    3. The Get-Help cmdlet is used explore the available cmdlets.
+    3. The Get-Help cmdlet is used to explore the available cmdlets.
 For example, to get more information about how to create a team with PowerShell, enter the following cmdlet and press **Enter**:

         ```powershell
         Get-Help New-Team